Skip to main content

 • Looking ahead: From injections to pills, many medications are available to treat Type 2 diabetes.
 Learn more about new diabetes medications on the horizon.

 Mounjaro is a once-weekly injection.
-This dosing schedule can be more convenient for some people.
-Like Victoza, you can administer Mounjaro at any time of day.
+This dosage schedule can be more convenient for some people.
+Like Victoza, you can administer Mounjaro at any time of day with or without food.
 Just be sure to inject the medication on the same day of every week.

 Good to know: Each Victoza pen can provide multiple doses and can be used more than once.
 But you’ll need to attach a fresh pen needle to the device before each use.
 Mounjaro comes as single-use pens and vials.
 Each pen or vial only contains enough medication for one dose.
 Mounjaro pens come with needles already attached to them.
 If you’re using the vials, you’ll need to draw up the medication with a syringe before injecting it.